 The Department of Medicine is composed of approximately 95 full time faculty, 65 subspecialty fellows and 75 house officers.
 The hospital (Rock Pavilion), a $180 million clinical teaching building, opened in 1986.

 Opened in November 2005, the Digestive Disease Center is located in the Ambulatory Care Center on the Health Sciences Center.
 This facility houses a state-of-the-art endoscopy suite, prep and recovery areas, and the outpatient clinics for the Section of Gastroenterology.
 The endoscopy suite contains 5 individual endoscopy rooms, two of which are fitted with digital fluoroscopy.
 Additionally, there are two motility testing rooms and an area for breath tests.
 The endoscopy suite is conveniently located adjacent to Temple University Hospital, connecting through a corridor on the 2nd floor.
 Along with the endoscopy suite is the outpatient clinic space for the Section of Gastroenterology.
 Both are designed to incorporate the use of electronic medical records for patient encounters, as well as optimizing patient privacy, confidentiality, and education.

-In addition to Temple University Hospital, clinical training also takes place at Fox Chase Cancer Center.
-It is a 100 bed hospital with a national reputation dedicated solely to the diagnosis, management and prevention of cancer.
+In addition to Temple University Hospital, clinical training also takes place at a campus in Northeast Philadelphia.
+Fellows rotate at Jeanes Hospital, a community hospital that serves a local population and at Fox Chase Cancer Center, a facility with a national reputation dedicated solely to the diagnosis, management and prevention of cancer.

 These sites offer a unique and different educational experience that ensures the broadest possible clinical gastroenterology consultative and endoscopic training.